CHEAPEST ROUTE FROM New York TO Halifax

 |MOST POPULAR MONTH TO FLY TO HALIFAX FROM NEWARK AIRPORT||September||461% more users visited||More momondo users searched in flights to Halifax from Newark Airport in September than any other month|

 In general, March is the cheapest month to fly from United States to Halifax.
 Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $266.
 If you’re not able to fly to Halifax in March, then June is your next best option.
 Flight prices from United States to Halifax during June average around $290.

 In general, most travelers find the cheapest time to book a flight to Halifax is about 42 days prior to their departure date when tickets on average are $348.
 In the past 72 hours, momondo users found flights from United States to Halifax for as low as $206.

-According to our data, Tuesday is the cheapest day to fly to Halifax from United States.
-The lowest ticket price found for a Tuesday departure recently was $304.
+According to our data, Saturday is the cheapest day to fly to Halifax from United States.
+The lowest ticket price found for a Saturday departure recently was $278.
 Keep in mind that prices can always vary depending on your route and whether or not you are flying domestic or international.
-Be sure to avoid booking your departure on a Sunday as prices are generally higher than usual.
-According to our data, the average ticket price to Halifax on Sunday is $355.
+The most expensive day to fly to Halifax is Sunday, with ticket prices averaging around $348.

-The cheapest time of day to fly to Halifax is in the afternoon when flights can be purchased for as low as $229.
-If you have a flexible travel schedule, then try to avoid flying in the morning when prices are $364 on average.
-Flights to Halifax from United States in the morning are generally more expensive because this time of day is more convenient for travelers’ schedules.
+The cheapest time of day to fly to Halifax is in the afternoon when flights can be purchased for as low as $232.
+If you have a flexible travel schedule, then try to avoid flying in the evening when prices are $394 on average.
+Flights to Halifax from United States in the evening are generally more expensive because this time of day is more convenient for travelers’ schedules.